| |

 The exhibition was still organised under the heading "Realism".
 There was a painting by Monet in the exhibition, which he renamed at the last moment because people mocked his unimaginative titles.
 He gave it the name: "Impression - Sunrise".

-No. 9898 - Claude Monet: Impression, Soleil levant.
+Claude Monet: No. 98 - Impression, Soleil levant.

 1872 - 48 x 63 cm - Oil on canvas

-Musée Marmottan, Paris >
+Musée Marmottan, Paris, France >

 This painting was shown again at the 4th exhibition in 1879